bxparks/rpn83p/USER_GUIDE.md

       British or Canadian imperial units
     - it'd be nice to support both types, if we can make the menu labels self-documenting and distinctive
+- `BASE` > `BIN`
+    - Allow more than 12 binary digits to be entered if `WSIZ` is greater than 8
+    - The most reasonable solution seems to be to scroll off the left digits to the left as more digits are entered.
+This solution requires a significant redesign of the current input buffer code, because currently, the internal characters in the input buffer is exactly what is displayed on the screen.
+      We would need to decouple that.
+- `TVM` (time value of money)
+    - Improve TVM Solver for `I%YR`.
+    - The initial guesses could be better.
+    - The terminating tolerance could be selectable or more intelligent.
+    - Maybe change the root solving algorithm from Secant method to Newton's method for faster convergence.

 ### Far Future